dbpedia/databus-client/README.md

 # DBpedia Databus Client [![Build Status](https://travis-ci.org/dbpedia/databus-client.svg?branch=master)](https://travis-ci.org/dbpedia/databus-client)

 Download and make data fit for applications using SPARQL on the [databus](https://databus.dbpedia.org).

 ## Vision
 Any data on the bus can be made interoperable with application requirements.
-If the application can only read `.gz`, but not `.bz2` and only RDF-NTriples, but not RDF-XML, the client provides  `Download-As` functionality and transforms the data client-side.
+If an application can only read `RDF-NTriples` and `.gz`, but the desired data is only offered in `RDF-XML` and `.bz2`, the client provides a `Download-As` functionality and transforms the data client-side.
 Files published on the Databus do not need to be offered in several formats.

+**Example Application Deployment:**

+1. Download the files of 5 datasets as given in the SPARQL query
+2. Conversion
-Example Application Deployment: Download the files of 5 datasets as given in the SPARQL query, transform all to `.bz2`, convert all RDF to RDF-NTriples and a) map the `.tsv` file from the second dataset to RDF with this <databus-uri> RML-Mapping, and b) use this <databus-uri> XSLT-Mapping for the `.xml` file in the fifth dataset.
-When finished, load and deploy a Virtuoso SPARQL Endpoint via Docker.
+   1. convert all `RDF` files to `RDF-NTriple` files, and
+   2. map the `.tsv` file from the second dataset to `RDF-NTriple` with this <databus-uri> `RML-Mapping`, and
+   3. use this <databus-uri> `XSLT-Mapping` for the `.xml` file in the fifth dataset.
+2. Transform all files to `.bz2`
+3. Finally, load and deploy a Virtuoso SPARQL Endpoint via Docker.

 ## Current State

 **beta**:
 most of the times it should produce expected results for compression and RDF format.conversion.
 Please expect some code refactoring and fluctuation.
 There will be an open-source licence, either GPL or Apache.